TerraCycle is unlike traditional municipal recyclers, as we are focused on a wide range of waste streams that are typically not locally recyclable.

 CLEANING & PROCESSING

-The different material types are cleaned, then sent to third-party processing partners that recycle the materials into usable forms.
+Once sorted by category, the different material types are cleaned, then sent to third-party partners that process the materials into usable forms.

 For example, metals and aluminum are shredded and smelted into metal sheeting, ingots, or bar stock.
 Glass is crushed and melted to be used in new glass bottles (if clear) or brick, cement or concrete applications (if coloured).
 Rubber is generally cryo-milled to freeze, then size-reduced into a powdered state for flooring applications.
 Organics are composted or used in industrial and commercial fertilisers.